From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Super Yang-Mills on Sasakian 5-Manifolds

 Here, $g^2_\text{YM}$ denotes the 5d YM coupling constant.
 Note that the terms in \eqref{eq--3.1.YMaction} written in parentheses are $Q$-closed but not $Q$-exact and can be viewed as a supersymmetric observable.

-The partition function for this theory can be computed using localisation techniques\footnote{An extensive review of such techniques can be found in \cite{Pestun:2016zxk}.}.
-The localisation term $t\cdot QV$ which we add to \eqref{eq--3.1.YMaction} uses \cite{Qiu:2013pta}
+The partition function for this theory can be computed using localisation techniques\footnote{A comprehensive review of such techniques can be found in \cite{Pestun:2016zxk}.}.
+The localisation term $t\cdot QV$ which we add to \eqref{eq--3.1.YMaction} reads